davideliason/deliason/README.md

 1. $ cd Documents/ folder
 2. $ cd deliason/ folderr
 3. make any edits to the website data files
-4. add, commit, and push edits to the github repositiory
+4. add, commit, and push edits to the github repositiory.
+Remember the branch name is master, not main.
 5. There is a Github Action attached to this repo, configured in such a way that when a commit pushed to the Github repositiory, those same files (including the changes) are uploaded to the s3 bucket.
 So, push the commit and refresh the browser and enjoy!